 Cleanings, Exams, and Oral Cancer Screenings

 The American Dental Association (ADA) recommends a routine check-up up roughly twice a year.
-A routine appointment with Richard A. McKinney, DMD will typically include a professional cleaning and a detailed examination of your teeth, gums, and other oral tissues.
+A routine appointment with Dr. Robert McCullough will typically include a professional cleaning and a detailed examination of your teeth, gums, and other oral tissues.
 We may also recommend an oral cancer screening for our older patients.

 Learn more about routine check-ups.

 Dentistry for Kids

 Professional dental care is a crucial part of your child's oral health.
 Be sure to schedule your child's first appointment by the time their first teeth erupt, or before their first birthday.
 Scheduling regular appointments allows us to monitor the development of your child's oral health.
 Developmental problems are easier to treat in the beginning stages.

 As your child grows older, we can establish a strong foundation for their oral health, one that will ensure a lifetime of healthy, beautiful teeth.